-You can define contract farming as: “a pre-harvest agreement between farmers and buyers such as processing and/or marketing companies.
+The basis of contract farming is having a formal arrangement between a farmer and a produce buyer such as an exporter or processor.
+You can define contract farming as: “a pre-harvest agreement between farmers and buyers such as processing and/or marketing companies common known as sponsors.
 The agreement involves production and supply of agricultural produce such as crop or animal yields under forwarding agreement at predetermined prices”.

 How does contract farming work?

-The grower undertakes to provide a specific farm commodity in quantities and at quality standards determined by the company.
-The agreed quantities are in kilograms, metric tons, or liters.
-Qualities can be external, internal, or maturity indices.
+Quality can be external, internal, or maturity indices.
 These include feeling, defects, color, gloss, or size.
 Internal attributes are mostly odor, texture, and taste.
-Hidden qualities are mostly the product of safety.
+Hidden qualities are mostly if the produce was grown under safety.

-- Higher profits through guaranteed and fixed pricing structures, as it fixes prices in advance.
-Besides, it respects weights and measures.
+- More money through guaranteed and fixed pricing structures, as it fixes prices in advance.
+Besides, it respects weights and measures unlike the informal market.